Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 But what even _is_ a known index _point?_

 Well, it's any point that can be _implicitly_ referenced from contextual information.
-The index midpoint, for example, is _always_ known to _implicitly_ be a one followed by all zeros.
+A data point can always be recalled simply by duplicating it - but the index midpoint, for example, is _always_ known to _implicitly_ be a one followed by all zeros.
 But you can take this even _further_ by synthesizing repeating _**patterns**_ of bits across the index!

 Let's take an 11-bit index and break it into eight regions using a note (3-bit) pattern -